msx80/Jouram/README.md

 * All modifications to your persisted data must pass throu a single class/interface.
 * Your business classes must have a deterministic behaviour (see more below).
-* You business classes must be serializable with the serializer you choose to use (defaults to java Serializable engine)
+* You business classes must be serializable with the serializer you choose to use (defaults to java Serializable engine, but a much more efficient Kryo engine is provided)
 * All your business call will be "synchronized", ie executed serially, to grant that they do not overlap and are recorded in a meaningful way.
 * Exceptions raising from mutator methods are expected to leave the object unchanged.